elastic/elastic-package/docs/howto/asset_testing.md

 elastic-package test asset
 ```

-Finally, when you are done running all pipeline tests, bring down the Elastic Stack.
+Finally, when you are done running all asset loading tests, bring down the Elastic Stack.
 This corresponds to step 4 as described in the [_Conceptual process_](#Conceptual-process) section.

 ```
 elastic-package stack down